How Event Venues Can Virtually Close New Business

 These two generations have grown up in an environment where technology provides personalization and immediate gratification in every aspect of their lives.
 And as they take their seats at the buying table, their behaviors and expectations greatly impact how purchase decisions are made.

-With digital dominating every aspect of a typical sales cycle, especially in the meetings and events industry, these are critical tools venues need to close a deal with today’s planners without ever meeting face-to-face.
+With digital platforms dominating every aspect of a typical sales cycle, especially in the meetings and events industry, these are critical virtual planning tools venues need to close a deal remotely, meaning they don’t need to meet in person to book new business.

 Venue Website Must-Haves